brunocarpio/mappingutils/README.md

   }
 ]
 ```
-Ensure that the terminal is pointed to the directory containing the test.js file, or specify the path directly.

 ### Downloading and Contributing to the Repository
 1) Ensure you are using Node version 18 or higher.
 You can check your Node version with the following command: